 Draws the same mesh multiple times using GPU instancing.

 Similar to Graphics.DrawMesh, this function draws meshes for one frame without the overhead of creating unnecessary game objects.

 Use this function in situations where you want to draw the same mesh for a particular amount of times using an instanced shader.
-Meshes are not further culled by the view frustum or baked occluders, nor sorted for transparency or z efficiency.
+Unity culls and sorts instanced Meshes as a group.
+It creates an axis-aligned bounding box that contains all the Meshes, calculates the center point, then uses this information to cull and sort the Mesh instances.
+Note that after culling and sorting the combined instances, Unity does not further cull individual instances by the view frustum or baked occluders.
+It also does not sort individual instances for transparency or depth efficiency.

 The transformation matrix of each instance of the mesh should be packed into the